aljets/dev-machine-tools/README.md

 # Ansible Playbook(s) for Dev Setup

 Opinionated playbooks to set up devstack.
 Super simple playbooks that do very little, but it adds up.
+Requires `xcode-select --install`.

 Current playbooks: